 The Foundation believes that a well-educated population is critical to the vitality of Indianapolis and the continued global competitiveness of the U.S. Unfortunately, the U.S. continues to lag behind other Organization for Economic Cooperation and Development nations in literacy, numeracy, science, and critical thinking skills.
 In Indianapolis and elsewhere across the state, too few students demonstrate proficiency in core academic subjects such as math, science, and reading, and too few students graduate from high school adequately prepared for college or careers.
-This is especially true for students from low-income families and Black and Hispanic/Latino students.
+This is especially true for students from low-income families.
 Additionally, employers report that they continue to struggle to identify a sufficient supply of skilled talent.

 To address these challenges, the Foundation has established two goals in this focus area:

 - Improve academic outcomes for Indianapolis students by supporting the conditions necessary to grow the supply of high-performing schools and programs.

 - Minimize underemployment and the workforce skills gap in Indianapolis by supporting the delivery of cost-effective education and training programs.